ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 tags: [code, articles]
 abstract: The Jamstack comes with the promise to make websites faster, more secure, and to provide a better developer experience.
 Why is that the case?
 ---
 The Jamstack can bring huge advantages to the process of building websites, as well as to the way these websites are carried out to users.
-Namely, a Jamstack site
+A Jamstack site

 - is fast (probably nothing can be faster than a Jamstack site),
 - can run on any infrastructure and a variety of hosting services,